-Your Kronos workforce management solution helps drive business outcomes by providing powerful tools for managing and retaining a high-performing workforce.
+Your UKG workforce management solution helps drive business outcomes by providing powerful tools for managing and retaining a high-performing workforce.

 However, every change you make to your workforce management system creates risks, which could affect your employees, and ultimately, your business.